mannie55/Alx_DjangoLearnLab/django_blog/blog/README.md

-# Django Authentication and Comment Management System
+# Django Blog Application with Authentication and Post Management

 ## Overview
-This project implements a user authentication system and a comment management system using Django.
-It includes features such as user registration, login, logout, profile update, and CRUD operations for comments on blog posts.
+This project is a Django-based blog application that includes a robust user authentication system, post management with tagging, and search functionality.
+Users can register, log in, create and manage blog posts, add tags, and search for posts based on various criteria.

 ## Table of Contents
 1. [Authentication Components](#authentication-components)